v0-alpha/src-mq/README.md

 ```

 ## Complex queries
-By design, _src-mq_ is limited to media type and min/max-width expressions.
+By design, _src-mq_ is limited to media type and min/max-width feature expressions.

-To generate more complex queries than this, you can concatenate its output with any valid media feature expressions, for example:
+To generate more complex queries than this, you can concatenate its output with any other valid feature expressions, for example:

 ```css
 /* {[from.small + " and (prefers-reduced-motion: reduce)"]: { ... }} */